The purpose of a Privacy Notice

 Privacy Notices should be reviewed by your data protection officer on at least an annual basis and should also be reviewed whenever you make a significant change to how you process personal data.

-For more information on privacy notices and the changes required as a result of GDPR, please see the ICO (Information Commissioners Office) website: https://ico.org.uk/for- organisations/guide-to-data-protection/privacy-notices-transparency-and-control/.
+For more information on privacy notices and the changes required as a result of UK-GDPR, please see the ICO (Information Commissioners Office) website: https://ico.org.uk/for- organisations/guide-to-data-protection/privacy-notices-transparency-and-control/.